soham099/soham01/content/project/multiple-correspondence-analysis/index.md

 url_video: ""
 ---

 We first discuss the theories behind Multiple Correspondence Analysis, and then proceed to discuss some applications.
+Find out more in the PDF and Slides.